 Enter the pre-workout supplement, designed to help amp you up for a better, more effective workout.
-But before you down that caffeine-laced drink, make sure you know how it's going to affect your body during exercise -- you may find that a natural alternative is a healthier choice.
+But before you down that caffeine-laced drink, make sure you know how it's going to affect your body during exercise — you may find that a natural alternative is a healthier choice.

-While different pre-wrokout supplements make different claims, their main purpose is to supposedly help you get more out of your workout by increasing your energy and blood flow to the extremities.
+While different pre-workout supplements make different claims, their main purpose is to supposedly help you get more out of your workout by increasing your energy and blood flow to the extremities.
 When taken before a workout, they're designed to help you have better focus, lift heavier and have more energy for a tough workout.

 How They Work

 Pre-workouts contain ingredients that cause certain effects in your cardiovascular system.
 The most prevalent ingredient in pre-workout supplements is caffeine.
-Typical supplements can contain anywhere from 100 to 300 mg of caffeine, which is up to three times the amount in a cup of coffee.
+Typical supplements can contain anywhere from 100 to 300 milligrams of caffeine, which is up to three times the amount in a cup of coffee.

-Pre-workouts can help you feel more energized and experience success during your workouts, but the price for those benefits might be too high.
+Pre-workouts can help you feel more energized and experience success during your workouts, but the price of those benefits might be too high.
 In 2011, Army Private Michael Lee Sparling collapsed after taking a pre-workout supplement and running for 10 minutes with his unit.
-He went into cardiac arrest and passed away later that day, reported the "The New York Times.
+He went into cardiac arrest and passed away later that day, reported the the New York Times.

 You don't need pre-workout supplements to have an effective exercise session.
-The FDA doesn't regulate supplements in the same way it does medicine, which could mean that the proper studies have not been completed to predict how a supplement will affect your performance -- or your health.
+The FDA doesn't regulate supplements in the same way it does medicine, which could mean that the proper studies have not been completed to predict how a supplement will affect your performance — or your health.
 Instead, focus on healthy nutrition as a way to fuel your workout.